KevinTrinh1227/Hycord-Client/README.md

    python main.py
    ```

-2. Setup the initial bot setup and enjoy
+2. Setup the bot using the cmd in your server

    ```sh
    !setup